Symmetric improved estimators for multipoint vertex functions: EOM derivation without adiabatic assumption

 \subsection{General proof of the EOM}

 To prove $I_{\rm r} + I_{\rm i} = 0$, we begin by defining an \lp\ ``greater correlator''

-where the superscript $>$ denotes that $\mcO^1(z)$ does not follow the contour ordering and is always ordered as the operator last in time, put at the leftmost site.
+where the superscript $>$ denotes that $\mcO^1(z)$ does not follow the contour ordering and is always ordered as the last, put at the leftmost position within the thermal expectation value.
 This correlator is a generalization of the greater component of the 2p correlator $\mcG^{>}(t, t') = \mcG(t^+, t^{\prime -})$.
 We allow $z$ to be any complex number in \Eq{eq:wo_adia_greater_def}.
 The Fourier transform of the greater correlator reads

 We now rewrite the integrands of $I_{{\rm r}\pm}$ and $I_{\rm i}$ in terms of greater correlators, starting with $I_{\rm i}$ [\Eq{eq:wo_adia_I_i}].
 While $t_0 - i\tau$ is the first argument of $\mc{G}[\opq_{a'},\mb{\mcO}^\rmv{1}](t_0 - i\tau, \rmv{1})$ and thus already in the right place for equating this correlator with a greater correlator, this is not the case for $g_{aa'}(1, t_0-i\tau)$.
 However, using the simple relation $G[\mcO^1, \mcO^2](z_1, z_2) = \zeta G[\mcO^2, \mcO^1](z_2, z_1)$, which holds irrespective of the contour used in \Eq{eq:G_def}, we can switch the two arguments of $g$.
 Thereby, we obtain